defiyields/Samusky-Scrypto-Challenge/basket/README.md

 n = a * N / (v_t - a)
 ```
 Note, this does not appear to be a linear function as expected, but it is as `v_t` is has a hidden term of `a` plus some delta from slippage from the buying.
 This is done so the buyer pays the cost of any slippage.
-Selling is more simple and works by selling the Basket tokens share of all assets.
+Selling is more simple and works by selling the Basket tokens share of all assets in the fund.
 These mechanisms ensure the price of Basket tokens is pegged to the value of assets held by the fund.

 ### Staking